Thinking of making a fresh start somewhere new? And has Portugal made it onto your list as a place you might potentially want to relocate?

 Then let me fill you in from the perspective of someone who’s done it.

-I moved to Portugal at the end of 2016.
-This was after I’d realized I could make a living online and so potentially live anywhere.
-What maaaay have also played a role was that I was living in the UK at the time (I’m Dutch), I didn’t like Brexit, and I was really not hitting my vitamin-D quota either.
-So, off I went to somewhere sunnier and cheaper to live.
+I moved to Portugal in late 2016.
+Realizing I could make a living online and potentially live anywhere, I began to look seriously into Portugal.
+What maaaay have also played a role was that I was living in the UK at the time (I’m Dutch), I didn’t like Brexit, and I was badly in need of more vitamin D. So, off I went to somewhere sunnier and cheaper to live.

 So, did it work out?